JulianoKosloski/JulianoKosloski/README.md

 # Hello, fellow humans! 🦎

 My name is Juliano Kosloski.
 I'm a web developer from Brazil.
-I have a Bachelor's degree in Biomedical Sciences and I'm currently pursuing a Bachelor's degree in *Computer System Analysis*.
+I have a Bachelor's degree in Biomedical Sciences and I'm currently pursuing a Bachelor's degree in *Computer System Analysis* (graduating in September 2024).

-I’m interested in fullstack development.
+I’m interested in fullstack development with a special focus on the backend.
 I have worked as a automation developer intern for four months at Sicredi Integração PR/SC.
 I have experience developing websites (HTML, CSS, Javascript) and automation scripts in Python.

 **⚙️ I'm currently studying and would like to work with the following technologies:**